 Conversely, the RTX 2080 can be had for around £600, even with advanced cooling.

-From the Chillblast perspective, our Fusion Ryzen 7 with an RTX 2080 under the hood costs just £1,570.
-In comparison, the cheapest 2080 Ti-equipped system we offer is the Fusion Ryzen 9.
-It's an amazing gaming PC, but it starts at £3,000.
-It's padded out with a 12-core AMD Ryzen 3900X – arguably the best mainstream CPU in the world right now – 32GB of high-speed memory and terabytes upon terabytes of super-fast storage.
-But it's still nearly double the price of the very capable RTX 2080 gaming PC.
+From the Chillblast perspective, our next-day Fusion RTX 2080 Super (which actually has an RTX 2080 Super under the hood, more on that below) costs just £1,825.
+In comparison, the cheapest 2080 Ti-equipped system we offer is the Fusion Nimbus 5 Flight Sim PC.
+It’s an amazing gaming PC, but it starts at £2,700.
+It’s padded out with a 8-core Intel Core i7-9700K, 16GB of high-speed memory and terabytes upon terabytes of super-fast storage.
+But it’s still nearly double the price of the very capable RTX 2080 Super gaming PC, and even more so than PCs equipped with the base 2080 model.

-You can twiddle the numbers a little by playing with our system configurators, pushing all of your funds into the GPU and making some savings on the processor, memory, case, storage, or cooling, but there's no getting around the fact that the RTX 2080 Ti is a very expensive graphics card.
-Very powerful -- only second to Nvidia's workstation-focused Titan series GPUs -- but if you care about value for money, the 2080 offers a lot more bang for buck.
+You can twiddle the numbers a little by playing with our system configurators, pushing all of your funds into the GPU and making some savings on the processor, memory, case, storage, or cooling, but there’s no getting around the fact that the RTX 2080 Ti is a very expensive graphics card.
+Yes, it’s very powerful – only second to Nvidia’s workstation-focused Titan series GPUs – but if you care about value for money, the 2080 offers a lot more bang for buck.

 To Super, or not to Super